 - Vitamin C: It is in charge of the growth, development, and repair of the body tissues.
 It maintains healthy cartilage, bones, and teeth, and it helps in the formation of collagen.

-– Vitamin E: This nutrient helps support the immune system, helps regenerate body cells, is essential for fat metabolism, and boosts skin health.
+- Vitamin E: This nutrient helps support the immune system, helps regenerate body cells, is essential for fat metabolism, and boosts skin health.
 Vitamin E deficiencies can lead to muscle degeneration.

-– Vitamin K: It is in charge of creating the necessary proteins for blood clotting and contributes to avoid bleeding problems.
+- Vitamin K: It is in charge of creating the necessary proteins for blood clotting and contributes to avoid bleeding problems.
 Besides, it helps with bone formation.

 - Beta-carotenes: This antioxidant inhibits the oxidation of molecules, and protects the body against free radicals, which can cause diverse chronic illnesses.
 The body converts beta-carotene into vitamin A, an essential vitamin for the right functioning of the immune system.

 Besides, mango helps dogs carry good digestive health.
-Due to its high content of fiber, mango helps dogs stabilize their digestive system and avoid constipation.
+Due to its high content of fiber, this amazing fruit helps dogs stabilize their digestive system and avoid constipation.
 What’s more, it is also great for our dogs’ heart health: mango is a great source of potassium and magnesium, the two minerals that are related to low blood pressure, proper heart function, regular pulse, muscle movement, and nervous system signaling.